-Join Dennis Taylor for an in-depth discussion in this video DATEDIF: Calculating date differences by year, month, day, and more, part of Excel 2007: Working with Dates and Times.
+Join Dennis Taylor for an in-depth discussion in this video DATEDIF: Calculating date differences by year, month, day, and more, part of Working with Dates and Times in Excel 2007.

 A powerful date function, but one that is strangely not present under Date & Time as we click on the Formulas tab categories here for Date & Time functions, is a function called DATEDIF.
 It's not here, and yet, I am using it here in column G, and here how it's being used in cell G3.
 We are trying to calculate how long a person has been in this organization.
 I am using a function called TODAY, and at the time of this recording, it's mid-July of 2010, and you can see clearly here, this person has been here seven years, and notice that there is a Y out here.